Wangofandango/GMD/documentation/GMFAD/Devblogs/Devlog_1.md

 ## Next steps

 - Looking into Scriptable objects and Databinding
-- Looking into ways to automate the worldbuilding process
+- Looking into ways to improve the worldbuilding
 - Looking into ways to make the UI more dynamic and flexible

 ## Acknowledgements